Case Study: Stannah resurrects a 1930s passenger lift in YMCA’s The Bristol Wing

 - Retiring ramp: for safe operation when releasing the landing locks and opening the gates.

-- Landing locks: for safety of people in transit.
+- Landing locks: for the safety of people in transit.

 - Car guide shoes: for safe, reliable lift operation of the shaft information system

-- Sling fitted: with new hitch plate and four off rope anchors.
+- Sling fitted: with a new hitch plate and four off rope anchors.